awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-oauth2authorizer.md

 # OAuth2Authorizer<a name="sam-property-httpapi-oauth2authorizer"></a>

-Definition for an OAuth 2\.0 authorizer, also known to as a JSON Web Token \(JWT\) authorizer\.
+Definition for an OAuth 2\.0 authorizer\.

-For more information, see [Controlling access to HTTP APIs with JWT authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html) in the API Gateway Developer Guide\.
+For more information, see the [API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html)\.

 ## Syntax<a name="sam-property-httpapi-oauth2authorizer-syntax"></a>